 I get inspired by archaeological finds or historical paintings from all over Europe and beyond and think that a lot of jewelry from former times could incorporated into modern fashion.
 Some styles were even “en vogue” for centuries and you wouldn’t recognize the design as “old”.
 My creations are direct copies of or highly inspired by historical examples but also modern interpretations of historical pieces.

-The materials I use are silver, (real) bronze and 14K-24K gilded brass, freshwater pearls, gemstones and glass beads.
+The materials I use are silver, (real) bronze and 14K-24K gilded brass as well as standard findings, freshwater pearls, gemstones and glass beads.
 Some pieces and materials are vintage and re-used in my designs, so a lot of my jewelry is unique and cannot be reproduced.